-The proposed PHG is also believed to be protective of persons who are allergic to nickel.
+The PHG is also believed to be protective of persons who are allergic to nickel.
 In two human studies, Cronin et al. (1980) and Nielsen et al. (1999) demonstrated that oral administration of nickel could aggravate hand eczema in people sensitized towards nickel.
-The human NOAELs derived from these studies ranged from 0.86 to 1.2 $\mu g$ Ni/kgbw; the values are considerably higher than the estimated nickel dose associated with the consumption of soluble nickel in drinking water at the proposed PHG level.
+The human NOAELs derived from these studies ranged from 0.86 to 1.2 μ g Ni/kg.
+These values are considerably higher than the estimated nickel dose associated with the consumption of soluble nickel in drinking water at the PHG level.